track-asia/trackasia-native/platform/ios/platform/macos/DEVELOPING.md

 ## Using macosapp

 Through the macOS maps SDK, the demo application supports a variety of standard gestures and keyboard shortcuts.
-For more details, open Mapbox GL Help from the Help menu.
+For more details, open Trackasia GL Help from the Help menu.

 You can also [integrate the Mapbox Maps SDK for macOS into your own Cocoa application](INSTALL.md).